Q.

 A.

-No. We welcome all family, friends, and others who support the GLBT cause to become Dignity
+No. We welcome all family, friends, and allies supportive of the GLBT cause to

 here.

-While donations are accepted from supporters regardless of your membership status, you can
+While donations are accepted from supporters regardless of membership status, one

-help to add strength to our voice in calling for Church reform by joining our roles, as a member.
+helps add strength to our voice calling for Church reform by joining us, as a member.

 Q.